The Completely Made-Up Adventures of Dick Turpin: Production

 It was announced in April 2022 that Apple TV+ had greenlit a series starring Noel Fielding as the highwayman Dick Turpin.
 In August 2023, additional casting including Hugh Bonneville, Asim Chaudhry and Tamsin Greig was announced.
 Episodes one to three are directed by Ben Palmer and episodes four to six are directed by George Kane.
 Episode one is written by show creators Claire Downes, Ian Jarvis and Stuart Lane with Fielding and episodes two to six are written by Richard Naylor and Jon Brittain with Fielding.

-Production had commenced at the time of the series being announced in April 2022.

-The series was partly filmed at Ludlow Castle in Shropshire.
+Production had commenced at the time the series was announced.
+It was partly filmed at Ludlow Castle in Shropshire.

+In July 2024, the series was renewed for a second season.
+According to reports, the second season was reportedly 75% completed when Noel Fielding failed to return to set in January 2025.
+The series was deemed unsalvageable and was then cancelled.
+According to Fielding's agent, his absence from the set was due to illness.
+Actors scheduled to appear in the second season included Jason Isaacs, Miranda Richardson, and Dawn French.
+Fielding has not since revealed the source of the health issue, and it has not interfered with his work on other series.

 Release

 The series premiered on Apple TV+ on 1 March 2024 and ended on 29 March.
 A final seventh episode, consisting of material filmed prior to the series' cancellation, was released on October 15, 2025.

 Reception

-The review aggregator website Rotten Tomatoes reported a 84% approval rating, based on 32 critic reviews.
+The review aggregator website Rotten Tomatoes reported an 84% approval rating, based on 32 critic reviews.
 On Metacritic, the series holds a weighted average score of 70 out of 100, based on 14 critics indicating "generally favorable" reviews.